-These Vegan Breakfast Bowls are packed with tons of protein and vegetables.
-They’re easy to customize and great for a healthy meal prep breakfast that can be made ahead of time.
+These Vegan Breakfast Bowls are packed with protein and vegetables.
+They’re easy to customize and great for a healthy meal-prep breakfast that can be made ahead of time.

 Hi friends!
-I’m currently working on my certification to become a Holistic Nutritionist and I’ve been reading a lot about the Whole Foods Plant Based diet recently.
-I haven’t fully adapted it yet, but it has been influencing the way I eat lately.
-These Vegan Breakfast Bowls are a recipe that I’ve been making every week for the past few months and they’re so filling and healthy!
+I’m currently working on my certification to become a holistic nutritionist, and I’ve been reading a lot about Whole Foods’ Plant-based diets recently.
+I haven’t fully adapted it yet, but it’s been influencing how I eat.
+These Vegan Breakfast Bowls are a recipe I’ve been making every week for the past few months, and they’re so filling and healthy!

-My youngest still isn’t sleeping through the night so I usually wake up hungry and tired in the morning.
-Meal prep breakfasts have been so important in helping me get in a healthy breakfast without tons of work.
+My youngest still isn’t sleeping through the night, so I usually wake up hungry and tired in the morning.
+Meal-prep breakfasts have been so important in helping me get into a healthy breakfast without tons of work.

-- Tofu – I love to use pre-pressed super firm tofu that also happens to be high protein.
+- Tofu – I love to use pre-pressed, super-firm tofu that is also high in protein.
 I can usually find it at Sprouts or Trader Joe’s.
-Extra firm tofu would also work great, just make sure you press as much water out of it as you can.
-Firm tofu would work too, if that is all you can find, but I wouldn’t use anything less firm than that.
+Extra-firm tofu would also work great; just ensure you press as much water out of it as possible.
+Firm tofu will work, too, if that’s all you can find, but I wouldn’t use anything less firm than that.

-- Vegetables – I pretty much always use onion, red and green bell peppers and kale when making these breakfast bowls.
-I like to pack in as many veggies as I can to each meal.
-Other great additions would be: mushrooms, spinach, broccoli, or carrots.
+- Vegetables – I pretty much always use onion, red and green bell peppers, and kale when making these breakfast bowls.
+I like to pack as many veggies as I can for each meal.
+Other great additions would be mushrooms, spinach, broccoli, or carrots.

 - Seasonings – I season these breakfast bowls the same way I season my favorite Tofu Scramble Recipe.
 You could also add in some cumin and chili powder if you like!